WILD THINKING APPROACH

 SYSTEMS THINKING – being greater then ourselves

 System thinking is all about zooming out and looking at a big picture.
 We do not work, create and act in isolation.
 We make things with others, for others and we use natural resources to do so.
-Running your business without a clear picture of all the elements that support it is soulless on a short term and deleterious on a long one.
-On the other hand understanding the interconnected web your business, a product or a service is part of gives you the possibility to grow stronger through positive partnerships, build resilience through feedbacks and create sustainably through regenerative actions.
+Understanding the interconnected web your business, a product or a service is part of gives you the possibility to grow stronger through positive partnerships, build resilience through feedbacks and create sustainably through regenerative actions.

-System thinking invites us to stop thinking small, to stop acting short term and to stop thinking as if we are the only person in the room.
+System thinking invites us to stop thinking small and to stop acting short term.
 It obliges us to be big, be inclusive and be greater than ourselves.

 Wild ecosystems teach us how to manage resources locally for millions of years while creating abundance and resilience.
 Who does not want that?
 Have a look at our TEDx talk “We make complex things, Nature makes them work” for more insights.